 - 6. To understand factors which impede transfer of training, and how to overcome them and facilitate training effectiveness. - 7.
 To be able to apply training and development theories and models to areas such as orientation, mentoring, teams, and leadership & management skills. - 8.
 To understand how to evaluate the effectiveness of training programs in terms of training criteria and evaluation designs

 This course outline contains critical information about this course, including the midterm and final exams.
-This is the WINTER 2020 outline for the full semester internet course.
-Please ensure you are reading the correct course kit, because dates etc. change for every term.
+This is the WINTER 2021 outline for the full semester internet course.

 Prerequisites:

 ADMS 1000, ADMS 2400, and HRM 2600

 Required Text